 But this method of using liabilities for funds is exactly what Quickbooks advises churches to do.
-It is a workaround because of their software’s short comings.
+It is a workaround because of their software’s shortcomings.
 Why this workaround?
-Simply put there are inherent flaws in Quickbooks which limit its capabilities in fund accounting and it can’t be fixed without a rewrite of Quickbooks program structure.
+Simply put there are inherent flaws in Quickbooks which limit its capabilities in fund accounting and they can’t be fixed without a rewrite of the Quickbooks program structure.

 The problem with using classes for funds

-The issue with using classes, is this only allows a two dimensional reporting structure.
-You have the accounts (ie expense, assets, liabilities, and so on), and the classes.
-But not for profits need to have more than two dimensional reporting.
+The issue with using classes is this only allows a two-dimensional reporting structure.
+You have the accounts (ie expenses, assets, liabilities, and so on), and the classes.
+But not for profits need to have more than two-dimensional reporting.

 Not for profits need to report in more than two dimensions (ie. accounts and classes).
-Their reporting is more complex than that of a for profit system.
-They need to report at the the account and fund level.
-Next they need to report by restricted and unrestricted funds.
-And finally all levels must roll up to an organizational level.
+Their reporting is more complex than that of a for-profit system.
+They need to report at the account and fund level.
+Next, they need to report by restricted and unrestricted funds.
+And finally, all levels must roll up to an organizational level.
 If that wasn’t tricky enough, each level must stay in balance.
 What does that mean?
 By using the account equation — assets minus liabilities equals net assets each level must obey this equation.

 So what happens when Quickbooks can’t do the complex reporting needed?
 Most of the time the church creates some spreadsheets outside of the accounting system.
 At Icon Systems we love innovation, but this is probably where churches should avoid internal innovation and creativity.
 Because of these Quickbook workarounds, it should not ever be on the list of best finance church software.

 Accounting is one area where we would stress that innovating your own spreadsheets lead to inaccuracies and inconsistencies, deficient internal controls, and mistrust.
-Creating a spreadsheet from scratch, that handles complex accounting scenarios aren’t in most church’s repertoire of tools.
+Creating a spreadsheet from scratch, that handles complex accounting scenarios isn’t in most churches’ repertoire of tools.
 Spreadsheets, as good as they are, can’t account for every single accounting scenario.
 When one formula is incorrect in a spreadsheet, then the entire report is wrong.
-True fund accounting system have checks and balances to avoid this that are built over time — many decades to get it right.
+True fund accounting systems have checks and balances to avoid this that are built over time — many decades to get it right.

 Rule # 7 The Financial Reports Must Calculate Correctly

-There are three primary financial reports for any not for profit organisation required by FASB.
+There are three primary financial reports for any not-for-profit organization required by FASB.
 They are the balance sheet, profit and loss, and cash flow statement.
 And all three work together when giving a financial picture of the organization.
-In other words they should calculate correctly between each one, by fund and account.
+In other words, they should calculate correctly between each one, by fund and account.
 If you do not know how these financial statements relate to each other we recommend watching this Khan video before moving on.

-Note: In the not for profit world these are called Statement of Financial Position for the Balance Sheet and Statement of Financial Activities for the Profit and Loss Report (P&L).
-To simplify for this blog post, we will refer to them by the common names everyone knows — balance sheet and profit and lost (P&L).
+Note: In the not-for-profit world these are called Statement of Financial Position for the Balance Sheet and Statement of Financial Activities for the Profit and Loss Report (P&L).
+To simplify this blog post, we will refer to them by the common names everyone knows — balance sheet and profit and loss (P&L).

 P&L and balance sheet characteristics

 The profit and loss statement (P&L) and the balance sheet work together to give a full financial picture of the organization.
 Let’s first go over a few basics.
 A P&L goes by a date range and shows all revenues and expenses that were received or spent within that date range.
-There is no carry over for any of the accounts from one year to the next.
-A balance sheet goes by an end date and is a snap shot of assets and liabilities on that date.
+There is no carry-over for any of the accounts from one year to the next.
+A balance sheet goes by an end date and is a snapshot of assets and liabilities on that date.
 There is no date range for this report.
-There’s carry over balances from one year to the next in these accounts.
+There are carryover balances from one year to the next in these accounts.

 How do the P&L and Balance sheets relate to each other?